 dress on without the bridal petticoat under it, you need a slip.

-If none of these things apply... then you don't need a slip.
+If none of these things apply... then you don't need a bridal petticoat.
 But it you feel you do, here are some tips on how to choose one.

-Generally, bridal petticoat slips are made of crinoline net which is a very stiff netting that has tiers of gathered ruffles to make it full.
+Generally, petticoat slips are made of crinoline net which is a very stiff netting that has tiers of gathered ruffles to make it full.
+It consists of:

 But say, you decide that you want to order one online because the bridal shop slip is to expensive.
-Or perhaps you ordered your wedding dress online and want to order a slip as well.
+Or perhaps you ordered your wedding dress online and now you need to order a slip as well.
 How do you determine which one to purchase?

 Now if your gown has a built in slip and you only need a little extra width, then you can't go exactly by the measurement.
 You should get a slip a little smaller in width circumference.

-If your wedding gown doesn't have a slip built in, you would have to get a much fuller slip to achieve the right look you want.
+If your wedding gown doesn't have a bridal petticoat built in, you would have to get a much fuller slip to achieve the right look you want.
 For a ball gown, princess wedding dress you usually will need a mega full slip if your gown doesn't have a slip attached.

 Hoop boned slips work best with a medium to full wedding gown.
 One tip... you can't have to much of a drop-waist on the bodice of your gown, if you use a hoop slip that starts high on the hip.

-Some brides like these slips because it's not up against their legs.
+Pros: Some like these slips because it's not up against their legs.
 Also, it's lighter than a crinoline, which tends to be heavy.